brandur/sorg/content/passages-drafts/004-roatan.md

 I had a bit of a _Grand Budapest Hotel_ experience [1], which up until then, was something that I didn’t think happened in real life.
 It was low season thanks to an upcoming rainy season, and aside from me, the hotel and grounds were almost empty.

 I’d show up in the morning for dive expeditions, and be the sole passenger on the sole boat that went out for the day (of a fleet of ~nine).
 It was a great recipe for seeing marine life (divemasters have little else to do except keep an eye out), and a little weird — with no one else to pay attention to, our boat's deck hand would assemble every piece of my equipment up to and including defogging my goggles, proceed to mount that equipment _onto me_, and lead me over the side of the boat like a show pony.
-Highly convenient, but in the way that being a doted on five-year old is highly convenient.
+Highly convenient, but in the way that being a doted on five year old is highly convenient.

 ![The Seagrape's dock](/assets/images/passages/004-roatan/dock@2x.jpg)